IRS Press Releases in Google: Limits and Options | The Discoverability Company

 How long does it take to push an irs.gov press release off the first page of Google?

 Irs.gov is an extremely high-authority domain, so these pages are stubborn.
-Expect a 6 to 12 month timeline for meaningful suppression, depending on how long the page has been indexed, how much secondary coverage the case received, and the current state of your online presence.
+The timeline for meaningful suppression depends on how long the page has been indexed, how much secondary coverage the case received, and the current state of your online presence.
 We start with the highest-impact assets first and give you realistic progress updates throughout.

 The IRS press release about me is from years ago.
 Does that help?